re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Module_Test_2.0.md

 ## Test Procedure & Results

-The following antenna will be used for the Gateway:
+The following antenna will be used for the Client:

 ![alt-text][Gateway Antenna]

-The following antennas will be tested with the node:
+The following antennas will be tested with the Host:

 ![alt-text][Test Antennas]

-The antennas will be tested from right to left, with the first one representing no antenna.
+The antennas will be tested from left to right, with the last one representing no antenna.

+The following location is where the test will be conducted:

+![alt-text][RSSI Test Area]

 # Test 2: Cootes Walk-around Test